 It’s really hard to make it as a writer.

 Writers earn next to no money for their books.
 Even the most successful, most celebrated and acclaimed literary works in Australia can struggle to find an audience.
 Great books disappear without a trace every day.

-When the markers of success and failure are that unforgiving, that means that taking a chance on becoming a writer is a privileged position.
-And if it’s hard to succeed, it’s doubly hard to take risks the craft; to learn, to play, to develop and to explore.
+When the markers of success and failure are that unforgiving, having the ability to take a chance on becoming a writer is a privileged position.
+And if it’s hard to succeed, it’s doubly hard to take risks with the craft of writing; to learn, to play, to develop and to explore.
 You might find your voice.
 But who’ll hear it?

-For eight years, the Wheeler Centre has devoted itself to making it easier and better to live in Melbourne as someone who loves books, writing and ideas.
-Through this ambitious, innovative and wide-reaching scheme, we’re going to help make it easier to be an Australian writer with a story to tell.
+For nine years, the Wheeler Centre has devoted itself to making it easier and better to live in Melbourne as someone who loves books, writing and ideas.
+Through the ambitious, innovative and wide-reaching Next Chapter scheme, we make it easier to be an Australian writer with a story to tell.

 If publishing is essentially about connecting an idea or an imaginative moment with its natural audience, then we think that making those connections needs a different set of criteria than just the marketplace.

 How do we best support those voices who aren’t getting heard through conventional publishing channels?
-How do we help passionate, skilled writers hone and develop their work without having to constantly worry about sales and royalty rates – and before they’ve even begun?
-And how can we uncover, nurture and grow a new generation of voices?
+How do we help passionate, skilled writers hone and develop their work without having to constantly worry about sales and royalty rates – before they’ve even begun?
+And how can we uncover, nurture and grow a new wave of voices?

 This scheme was born in response to those questions.
 It’s about giving writers time and space to craft a voice and a career – offering them support from mentors and peers, and the opportunity to experiment and develop their writing.
 It’s also about investing time and expertise in writers who reflect the diversity of Australian identities and experiences, and offering opportunities to writers from marginalised communities.